jacquelinehoppenreijs/LoLMedInsekter/README.md

 - Rmarkdown file with code for data analyses, visualisation and interpretation

 Instructions for using Rmarkdown
-- Download R from https://cran.r-project.org/bin/windows/base/ and install
+- Download R and Rstudio using the instructions on https://rstudio-education.github.io/hopr/starting.html
-- Download RStudio from https://posit.co/products/open-source/rstudio/ and install
-- Download DataAnalysis_LoLMedInsekter.Rmd from Github and open in Rstudio
+- Download DataAnalysis_LoLMedInsekter.Rmd from Github (https://github.com/jacquelinehoppenreijs/LoLMedInsekter) and open in Rstudio

 LoLMedInsekter.rmd is an Rmarkdown document.
 This type of document integrates code and text really nicely by alternating between text and chunks of code.